Sunday morning, anyone can meet up and speak out about anything

 LONDON: Politics, politics and even more politics.
 Add something about staying proud British, Brexit, fake news, food and arguments about anything, in particular about religion.
 Here is what happened a Sunday at Speakers` Corner in London.
 This traditional public meeting at the north-east corner of Hyde Park near Marble Arch grew out of a revolt in 1866 to complain about the lack of vote for working men.

-The Philippines.
 Next the tube station I met a horde of real protesters.
-The Philippine community demonstrated against the International Criminal Court in den Haag, and the case accusing president Rodrigo Duterte and 11 other Philippine officials of mass murder and crimes against humanity.
+The Philippine community demonstrated against the International Criminal Court in den Haag.
+It´s about a case president Rodrigo Duterte and 11 other Philippine officials accused of mass murder and crimes against humanity.

 “Our president is not a murder, he leads a campaign against drug dealers and criminals back home.
 The court case is clearly to undermine the duly constituted government of the Philippines”, a protester says.

 People from all walks of life came here listen to speeches about anything and everything, some stepped up to heckle.
 This bastion of free public speech is absolutely one of the most interesting theatrical activities this city has to offer.
 A historical tradition on a Sunday.
 Every Sunday.

 Travel tips London: The Parliament is open to visitors year round, Monday to Saturday, to attend debates and committee hearings or to take a tour of one of the world’s most iconic buildings.